nus-cs1010-2021-s2/website/docs/environments.md

 2. Once you have an account, you need to [activate your access to the PE hosts](https://mysoc.nus.edu.sg/~myacct/services.cgi), which is part of the SoC computer clusters.

 3. You need an `ssh` client.  macOS and Linux users should already have it installed by default.
-Windows 10 users should install [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use Linux.
+Windows 10 users should have it, too, through an update back in 2018.
+Please type ssh in your command prompt to confirm.
+If it is not available, you might want to update your Windows 10 or install [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use Linux.

 For older versions of Windows, such as those used in the SoC's programming labs, you can check out [XShell 6](https://www.netsarang.com/products/xsh_overview.html) (free for home/school use), or [PuTTY](https://www.putty.org).
 These are GUI-based programs so the command lines instructions below do not apply.